gio-dot/Z-Bee-Duo/Firmware upgrade.md

 ```
 python -m pip install intelhex
 ```
-- Download and unpack flash tool (in a folder of your choice, for example c:\python) https://github.com/Gio-dot/Z-Bee-Duo/raw/main/flash_tool/cc2538-bsl.zip
+- Download and unpack flash tool (in a folder of your choice, for example c:\python) [Flash tool](https://github.com/Gio-dot/Z-Bee-Duo/raw/main/flash_tool/cc2538-bsl.zip)
 - Download in that same folder also the new firmware to flash (for example CC1352P2_CC2652P_other_coordinator_20210120.hex).
 - Now plug USB stick.
 Press FLASH + RESET: release RESET before then FLASH; adapter is now in flash mode.
 - From Windows powershell move to firmware folder (for example cd C: then CD python) and use this command (take care to use effective COM port and firmware name):